 Each of the above 6 topics has an associated Exercise Sheet, available on the course webpage.
 We will not have formal tutorials but you should work through the exercises on these sheets.

 The formal prerequisites are MATH3961 Metric Spaces (Advanced) and MATH3969 Measure Theory and Fourier Analysis (Advanced).
 You will also need to recall some basic linear algebra in general vector spaces, from MATH2961 Linear Algebra and Vector Calculus (Advanced).

 30% assignments, 70% exam.

-Three assignments each worth 10%, due at the end of weeks 4, 8 and 12, and one closed-book exam worth 70%.
+Two assignments each worth 15%, due at the end of weeks 6, and 11, and one closed-book exam worth 70%.
 Assignment questions will be selected from the Exercise Sheets, and the exam may also contain questions from the Exercise Sheets.
 These assignments are to be submitted through Turnitin; see the question sheets for further instructions.
 As usual, you are encouraged to work on exercises with other students, but in a small enough group that everyone can make a contribution, and you should write up your assignment solutions independently.